-A (CLEAR/NORMAL): These dogs have two copies of the normal gene and will neither develop DCM due to the DCM1 mutation nor pass this mutation to their offspring.
+These dogs have two copies of the normal gene and will neither develop Dilated Cardiomyopathy due to the DCM1 mutation nor pass this mutation to their offspring.

-B (CARRIER/AFFECTED): These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
-They can develop DCM and will, if bred, pass the mutation to 50% of its offspring, on average.
+These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
+They can develop Dilated Cardiomyopathy and will, if bred, pass the mutation to 50% of their offspring, on average.

-C (AT RISK/AFFECTED): These dogs have two copies of the mutation associated with this disease which can result in heart dilation and eventual heart failure.
+These dogs have two copies of the mutation associated with Dilated Cardiomyopathy which can result in heart dilation and eventual heart failure.

 16-Base Pair Deletion In The 5′ Donor Splice Site Of Intron 10

 Meurs KM, Lahmers S, Keene BW, White SN, Oyama MA, Mauceli E, Lindblad-Toh K. A splice site mutation in a gene encoding for PDK4, a mitochondrial protein, is associated with the development of dilated cardiomyopathy in the Doberman pinscher.
 Hum Genet.
 2012 Aug; 131(8):1319-25.
 [PubMed: 22447147]